 Allow registered users to create and clone new books

 As a network manager, you can decide whether or not users on your network have the permission to create or clone new books on the network.
-This box is checked by default on PressbooksEDU networks, which means that registered users can create new books and clone books onto your network.
+This box is checked by default on Pressbooks networks, which means that registered users can create new books and clone books onto your network.
 If this box is unchecked, only network managers will be able to create new books and clone books on your network.
 You would then be able to add or invite registered users to books that you have already created or provisioned for them.

 Allow user self-registration

 As a network manager, you can decide whether or not visitors to your network can self-register for user accounts on your network.
-This box is unselected by default on PressbooksEDU networks, which means that new user accounts can only be created by invitation.
+This box is unselected by default on Pressbooks networks, which means that new user accounts can only be created by invitation.

-If you’d like to enable user self-registration for your network, you can do so by 1) checking this box, and 2) clicking ‘Save Changes’.
-If checked, non-logged in visitors will see a ‘Sign Up’ link next to ‘Sign In’ when visiting the network home page (shown below).
+If you’d like to enable user self-registration for your network, you can do so by checking this box, and clicking Save Changes.
+If checked, non-logged in visitors will see a Sign Up link next to Sign In when visiting the network home page (shown below).

-If visitors to your network click the ‘Sign Up’ link, they’ll be taken to a user account registration page (shown below) which asks them to provide a user name, email address, and password, and to accept your network terms of service (if you have enabled this feature).
-They are also asked whether they would like to create a new book at the time of registration or wait until later to do so.
+If visitors to your network click the Sign Up link, they’ll be taken to a user account registration page (shown below).
+In addition to account information, they are also asked whether they would like to create a new book at the time of registration or wait until later to do so.

 Allow book administrators to invite new users as collaborators on their book

 As a network manager, you can also decide whether or not book administrators have the power to invite collaborators to join them in their books.
-This box is unchecked by default, which means that book admins will not see the ‘Users’ option in their book dashboard, and will be unable to invite new or existing users to join them in their books.
+This box is unchecked by default, which means that book admins will not see the Users option in their book dashboard, and will be unable to invite new or existing users to join them in their books.
 In this scenario, network managers will be the only users who can add new users to existing books.

-If you would like to enable book administrators to invite new or existing users to join them as collaborators in their books, you can do so by 1) checking this box and 2) clicking ‘Save Changes’.
-When this option is selected, book admins will be able to invite existing and existing users to their books and administer those users’ roles within their book (i.e. make them admins, editors, authors, contributors, subscribers) using the Users menu from their book dashboard.
-Any collaborators that book admins add to their individual books will also become regular users on your network once their accounts are confirmed, giving them the same powers as any other regular user (like the ability to create or clone new books, if granted).
+If you would like to enable book administrators to invite new or existing users to join them as collaborators in their books, you can do so by checking this box and clicking Save Changes.
+When this option is selected, book admins will be able to invite existing and existing users to their books and select those users’ roles within their book from the Users menu from their book dashboard.
+Any new collaborators that book admins add to their individual books will also become users on your network once their accounts are confirmed.

 As a network manager, you can set limits on which users are permitted to register accounts on your network by specifying one or more permitted email domains for user accounts.
-For example, you may be running a PressbooksEDU network for Utopia State University, where all users are issued utopiastate.edu or utopu.edu email account.
-If you would like to restrict new user registrations to only people who have an email address from one of these domains, you could do so by 1) entering each of the permitted domains on its own line and 2) clicking ‘Save Changes’.
+For example, you may be running a Pressbooks network for Utopia State University, where all users are issued utopiastate.edu or utopu.edu email account.
+If you would like to restrict new user registrations to only people who have an email address from one of these domains, you could do so by 1) Entering each of the permitted domains on its own line and 2) Clicking Save Changes.
 Using the example provide above, you’d put

 utopiastate.edu on one line and